 The dashboard looks broken before it's begun

 New users land on a screen structured like a fully populated dashboard.
 Hollow card grids, competing sections, no clear first action.
-Nothing indicates what to do or what the end state looks like.

 The primary KPI competes with everything around it

 The MRR value (9.28M) sits in a three-column grid where supporting charts carry the same visual weight.
 Nothing establishes priority.
-The eye enters and has nowhere to land.

 Browsing by type is a configuration step, not a default

 100 unsorted results on every visit.
 Type filtering is pushed into a persistent right panel requiring deliberate setup.
-The page is labeled Discover but the interaction model is filter management.

 Events, Users, and Lexicon feel like different products

 Each view under Data follows completely different layout logic despite sitting under the same navigation parent.
-Different structures, different interaction patterns, no shared visual language.

 Each finding pointed directly to a design decision.
 No exploration needed.
 The problems were specific enough that the direction was already implied.